Identification and adaptive control of a high-contrast focal plane wavefront correction system: Introduction

-In all current FPWC systems, the optical models needed for control have been derived by applying Fourier optics to the optical layout.
-However, inaccuracies in measurements of the optical system, imperfect knowledge of the systematic optical aberrations, and poor or biased models of the DM influence, result in significant bias errors using only the Fourier optics approach.
+In all current FPWC systems, the optical models needed for control and estimation have been derived by applying Fourier optics to the optical layout.
+However, using only the Fourier optics approach results in significant bias errors due to inaccuracies in measurements of the optical system, imperfect knowledge of the systematic optical aberrations, and poor or biased models of the DM influence.
 This has a detrimental effect on the wavefront correction speed and the final achievable contrast.
-This suggests that applying system identification techniques to the FPWC problem could improve the accuracy of the model and thus the overall performance of the system.
-Classical system identification approaches include phase retrieval\cite{fienup1982phase, shechtman2015phase} and laser interferometric DM surface characterization \cite{prada2017characterization}.
+Classical approaches for eliminating these model errors and improving the system performance include pupil plane phase retrieval\cite{fienup1982phase, shechtman2015phase} and laser interferometric DM surface characterization\cite{prada2017characterization} in advance, which are usually time consuming and also introduce non-common-path errors.
 In this paper, we propose a new data-driven framework using the expectation-maximization (E-M) algorithm to accurately identify and adaptively control the FPWC system.
 In contrast to classical approaches, our method does not require a change to the optical system design, tracks real-time systematic changes, and speeds up convergence of the controller.

-In the following sections, we first provide a brief overview of the focal plane wavefront correction system, including mathematical modeling and past works on wavefront estimation, control, and system identification.
-In addition, we also propose a new formalism to formulate the problem as a stochastic optimization problem.
+In the following sections, we first provide a brief overview of the FPWC system, including mathematical modeling and current state of the art on wavefront estimation, control, and model calibration.
+In addition, we also propose a new idea to formulate the problem as a stochastic optimization problem.
 Then we review the E-M algorithm and derive the E-M equations of the FPWC system.
 We finally report the simulation and experimental results on the FPWC system identification and adaptive control in the Princeton High Contrast Imaging Lab (HCIL) to demonstrate the method's ability.